 The Fiduciary and the Controlling Stockholder ESOP

 Although each ESOP participant beneficially owns a minority ownership interest, the actual owner of the company stock is the employee stock ownership trust (or ESOT).
-Under general corporate law, the ESOP trust is the stockholder.
-If the ESOT is a controlling stockholder, then the ESOP would enjoy all of the rights of a controlling stockholder.
-These controlling stockholder rights include the following:
+If the ESOT is a controlling stockholder, then the ESOT would enjoy all the rights of a controlling stockholder.
+These controlling stockholder rights may include the following:

 - elect the board of directors, who in turn elect the corporate officers,

 - approve by-law changes, mergers, acquisitions, or the sale of the business or a significant asset, etc.